alexzaitsev/apk-dependency-graph/README.md

 *For Gradle*:

-from terminal run command `gradle build`
+From terminal run command `gradle build`.

 ## Run